MIT-LCP/mimic-website/content/tutorials/multiple-callout.md

 where HOSP_STAY = 1;
 ```

-NumIID has been reduced to 28187, and NumIID_unique remains unchanged at 27800.
+NumIID has been reduced to 28141, and NumIID_unique remains unchanged at 27755.
-NumCallout has been reduced to 21897, and NumCallout_unique has dropped to 21510 (a reduction of 822).
+NumCallout has been reduced to 21877, and NumCallout_unique has dropped to 21491 (a reduction of 825).
 The next step is to only include the first call out event for patients with multiple call outs during the same ICUSTAY_ID.
-This has the effect of removing unexpected readmissions within 24 hours after a patient's discharge.
+These can occur when a patient is unexpectedly readmitted within 24 hours, thus retaining the same `ICUSTAY_ID` when the ICU admission is technically different.

 ```sql
 with co as